barryhughes/event-rocket/readme.txt

 A new menu option will appear in the WordPress _tools_ menu labelled 'Cleanup events data' - by default this *only* appears when The Events Calendar is deactivated.
 You are strongly cautioned to make a full and complete backup before using this tool (and, of course, should make yourself aware of the steps needed to restore that backup).

+= How do I enable RSVPs? =

+When Event Rocket is activated the event editor should contain a special new RSVP section.
+You must visit this and enable RSVPs for each applicable event.

+Once enabled an RSVP form will be displayed on single event pages: for best results you are encouraged to use the _restrict to logged in users_ option, otherwise you run the potential of dealing with spam responses and other issues.

 == Screenshots ==